Parental Notification Policy

 - If a student is found responsible for violating the University's alcohol/drug policy that results in a University referral for assessments or evaluations for chemical dependency, and/or when University judicial sanctions of Conduct Probation or greater are assigned.

 - Based on situations that appear to endanger the health, safety, or life of other persons or the student.

 - If an individual is involved in incidents that resulted in significant property damage.

 - If a decision is made that it is in the best interest of a particular student to involve a parent or guardian to help address other significant life concerns related to illegal use of alcohol or other drugs.

-The Family Educational Rights and Privacy Act (FERPA) now permits an instiution of higher education to disclose to parents or legal guardians the results of disciplinary hearings with respect to the illegal use of alcohol or other drugs if the student is less than 21 years of age and has been found responsible for violating Rights and Responsibilities of Community: A Code of Student Behavior.
+The Family Educational Rights and Privacy Act (FERPA) now permits an institution of higher education to disclose to parents or legal guardians the results of disciplinary hearings with respect to the illegal use of alcohol or other drugs if the student is less than 21 years of age and has been found responsible for violating Policy 601 Rights and Responsibilities of Community: A Code of Student Behavior.
 The institution's primary relationship is with the student.
-Our goal is to encourage individual personal growth and developement.
+Our goal is to encourage individual personal growth and development.
 When such growth and development seems unlikely to occur without parental involvement, the University reserves the right to engage parents or guardians in that process.

 NDSU has chosen not to notify parents or guardians of every violation in an effort to support and encourage students to engage in voluntary conversations about such incidents with their parents or guardians.
 Any questions concerning the development or implementation of this policy may be addressed to Laura Oster-Aaland, Vice Provost of Student Affairs and Enrollment Management.